Kitanowaka Daisuke: Makuuchi promotion

 When the banzuke for the November 2023 tournament was released, it was confirmed that Kitanowaka would indeed be promoted to sumo's highest division.
 This promotion makes Kitanowaka the eighth wrestler from Yamagata Prefecture to reach the rank of maegashira and the first since Ōiwato in March 2013.

 On the first day of the competition, Kitanowaka distinguished himself by winning his first makuuchi victory on his birthday and by performing his first makuuchi ring-entering ceremony using a keshō-mawashi designed with Koitarō Samejima, the main character of the sumo manga Bachi Bachi, created by the late Takahiro Satō, an artist from the same hometown.
 After a poor performance, Kitanowaka was relegated to the jūryō division and failed to maintain a standard that would allow him to assert himself later in the year in the makuuchi division.
 In addition, he was injured during the May 2024 tournament, having to declare himself kyūjō.

 On Day 8 of the January 2025 tournament, Kitanowaka lost his match against Takerufuji after getting his right foot trapped on the straw bales while retreating from an attack.
 Kitanowaka was removed from the dohyō in a wheelchair and was subsequently diagnosed with a broken ankle, forcing his withdrawal from the tournament and complete absence from the next, ultimately leading to a demotion to makushita.

+Kitanowaka returned to the sekitori ranks for the November 2025 tournament.
+At the September 2026 tournament, he put in a strong performance, qualifying for the jūryō championship through a three-wrestler playoff.
+Kitanowaka defeated Kagayaki and then Kayō to win the championship.